 They talk about how the Cayman R’s 20 percent less polar moment of inertia “theoretically [makes] it easier to begin and end any cornering maneuver.”
 Unfortunately, they don’t actually know what they’re talking about.
 In fact, they totally miss the point of the step-steer test in my opinion.

 Car and Driver does a step-steer test by turning the steering wheel 90 degrees and then reports the final rates at which the two cars turn in degrees per second.
 Who cares about that?
 The point of a step-steer test is to determine response time.
 The time it takes for the car to reach 90% of the final turning rate is the standard result of a step-steer test.
-That time value is the measure of transient response, not the turning rate that it finally reaches for a given angle of steering input at some later time.
+That time value is the measure of transient response, not the steady-state turning rate it finally reaches for a given angle of steering input.
 What they report is really just a simple measure of steering ratio!